-The introduction of the CDM 2015 Regulations earlier this year has meant big changes for the construction health & safety professionals and even bigger changes for Clients.
+The introduction of the CDM 2015 Regulations recently has meant big changes for the construction health & safety professionals and even bigger changes for Clients.
 The new Regulations are more onerous than their 1994 and 2007 predecessors and impose absolute duties upon the Client (Regulation 4) that must be satisfied regardless of cost or any other consideration.
 These duties extend to all construction projects regardless of value, complexity or duration.

 The L153 Guidance accompanying the CDM2015 Regulations recognises that Clients may need advice, support and assistance in making arrangements for managing the project and ensuring CDM Compliance:-